aaronsb/lucene_rag_ollama/README.md

 ## Overview

 This is my *Faux-Stack* application combining Apache Lucene for document indexing with a local Ollama LLM for Retrieval-Augmented Generation (RAG).
 The system includes a modern React frontend and runs entirely locally using Docker containers.
-It provides a seamless interface for document management, querying, and interactive chat-based document retrieval.
+It provides an interface for document management, querying, and interactive chat-based document retrieval.

 ## Collaboration with Cline